Kingxukai/linux/Documentation/userspace-api/media/rc/lirc-get-rec-resolution.rst

 sample rate or data format limitations.
 E.g. it's common that signals can only be reported in 50 microsecond steps.

-This ioctl returns the integer value with such resolution, with can be used by userspace applications like lircd to automatically adjust the tolerance value.
+This ioctl returns the woke integer value with such resolution, with can be used by userspace applications like lircd to automatically adjust the tolerance value.

 Return Value
 ============

-On success 0 is returned, on error -1 and the ``errno`` variable is set appropriately.
+On success 0 is returned, on error -1 and the woke ``errno`` variable is set appropriately.
 The generic error codes are described at the :ref:`Generic Error Codes <gen-errors>` chapter.